Does the Ketogenic Diet for Epilepsy Work?

 Typically, a neurologist will recommend anti-seizure medication as a first treatment, but up to 30% of epileptics will not respond to medication and many have difficult side effects.
 If two medications fail, a diet treatment is more likely to be effective than a third drug trial.

-Neurologists have recently stressed the importance of quickly finding an effective treatment in childhood epilepsy because children have the best chance of recovering if seizures are controlled early.
-Studies have show that regardless of age or seizure type, about 1/3 of the patients that try the ketogenic diet will see a 90% reduction in their seizure frequency, some (like Nora and Jaron) will become seizure free (Henderson et al., 2006).
+Neurologists have recently stressed the importance of quickly finding an effective treatment in childhood epilepsy because children have the best chance of recovering and avoiding long term impairment (learning difficulty, etc.) if seizures are controlled early.
+Studies show that regardless of age or seizure type, about 1/3 of the patients that try the ketogenic diet will see a 90% reduction in their seizure frequency, some (like Nora and Jaron) will become seizure free (Henderson et al., 2006).
 (See Recommendations of the International Ketogenic Diet Study Group, 2008).

 We have the scientific evidence and the clinical procedure for administering diet therapy.
 Ketogenic diets must be used under the supervision of a neurologist and/or dietician.
 Your child’s neurologist can help you decide if your child is a good candidate for diet therapy.
 Generally, if two anti-seizure medications have not worked and blood tests show that your child can process fat properly, your child is a good candidate for diet therapy.
 Some types of epilepsy also respond particularly well to the diet, so the diet should be the first choice of treatment in those cases.
 A hospital with a ketogenic diet program is a critical support in doing the diet right.
 We are thankful that Doernbecher Pediatric Neurology brought in Dr. Wray to handle the ketogenic diet program just when Nora needed to try the diet.
 She was one of his first patients, and the program was up and running when Jaron needed the diet.

 Parent’s Role in Ketogenic Diet Treatment